You may have heard of Alpha-Lipoic Acid before, even if you’re not that interested in nootropics.

 R-ALA and S-ALA are actually mirror images of each another at the molecular level, or ‘enantiomers’.

-You could think of them as being siblings.
+You could think of them as being twin siblings.

 The funny thing is, that small difference means they react very differently once they come into contact with other molecules in the body.